helioforecast/auroramaps/README.md

 In mode 2, the OMNI2 data are downloaded automatically from https://spdf.gsfc.nasa.gov/pub/data/omni/low_res_omni/omni2_all_years.dat on the first time, and then converted to a pickle for faster processing in new runs.
 If you want to update the OMNI2 data, just delete both files in "auroramaps/data/omni2/" to force a new download and conversion.

 There are 3 types of maps available - a global image of the northern hemisphere and high-resolution maps of Europe and North-America.
 For both maps, flux and probability images can be made, andt here are 3 different background images available (blue marble, VIIRS night band and a topography image).
-Control all this with input.py.
+Control all this with files named *config_local.py* (defined for using a Macbook) or *config_server.py* (for Linux).

 These are samples with blue marble background for the flux map (global polar view) and the probability map (North America and Europe):